ChalmersGU-data-structure-courses/dsabook/src/markdown/11-search-trees/04-splay-tree.md

 structure, but rather reimplements the BST insert, delete, and search methods to improve the performance of a BST.
-The goal of these revised methods is to provide guarantees on the time required by a series of operations, thereby avoiding the worst-case linear time behavior of standard BST operations.
+The goal of these revised methods is to provide guarantees on the time required by a series of operations, thereby avoiding the worst-case linear time behaviour of standard BST operations.
 No single operation in the splay tree is guaranteed to be efficient.
 Instead, the access rules of the splay tree guarantee that a series of $m$ operations will take $O(m \log n)$ time